 - How much capital do you need?

-2. A second fundamental question: what kind of company would you like to run?
+2. A second fundamental question: what kind of business would you like to run?

 Do you already have an idea?
-If so, then you can skip this question.
-If not, no problem.
+If so, you can skip this question.
+If not, no problem either.
 There are a lot of brainstorming methods for coming up with a good idea.

-- Which technologies can change life as we know it?
+- What technologies can change life as we know it?

-Can you stay ahead of the curve?
-By the way, you don't have to reinvent the wheel, applying an existing business model to your industry or niche is also a good revenue model.
+Can you beat the curve?
+Incidentally, you do not have to reinvent the wheel, applying an existing business model to your industry or niche is also a good revenue model.

-If you come up with a solution for something that many people see as a problem, you will naturally be paid for it.
-Problem solvers are needed anytime, anywhere
+If you come up with a solution to something that many people see as a problem, you will of course be paid for it.
+Problem solvers are always and everywhere needed.

 The most common mistakes when conducting market research are:

-3. Only interview the people you know well.
+- Only question the people you know well.

-So let different people get to know your product or service to find out what they think.
-A fresh look can make you suddenly find out something you've never thought of before, or something you've overlooked.
+So let different people get acquainted with your product or service to find out what they think about it.
+A fresh look can make you suddenly discover something you've never thought of before, or something you've overlooked.

 4. The legal aspects

-It is wise to take the possible legal aspects into account immediately.
-In this way you will have to worry less at a later stage about someone running away with your idea or being charged with something that you didn't see coming.
+It is wise to immediately take the possible legal aspects into account.
+This way you don't have to worry as much about someone running off with your idea or being sued for something you didn't see coming.